CloudLabs-MOC/Know-Before-You-Go/Tracks/How to access moc labs.md

 ### Environment Duration
 Each Lab environment has two characteristics.
 Let us take a moment to understand them.<br><br>
 • Course Environment Duration: Available as per the request for example user asked for AZ-900 for 3 month, in this case user can access the az-900 course all the anytime in those 3 months.
-Environment will get deleted after a specified months or days
+Environment will get deleted after a specified months or days<br><br>
 • Lab\Module Environment Duration: Environment will get deleted after a specified number of hours.
 E.g, Lab environment 1 duration is 2 Hours since it will be used for 2 to complete various lab modules.

 ## Best Practices/ & Common Troubleshooting: